sp-hash/TeamBlackMiner/FAQ.md

 The latest Version v1.31 doesn't have a LHR detector but will reset the device every hour just in case.

 After applying the lhr-unlock you need to mine for abit to check if it will hold an hour until the reset.
+If the hashrate is dropping you need to try to change the unlock values until you find a stable setting.
+It can also be smart to lock the clock with the --lock-cclock feature, or limit the TDP to less than 75% power.

 ## TBMiner exits with message dag verification failed ?